What are microservices?

 - Microservices, SOA, and APIs: Friends or enemies?

 Microservices enable innovative development at the speed of modern business.
 Learn how to leverage the scalability and flexibility of the cloud by deploying independent microservices into cloud environments.
 See what it would be like to modernize your applications with help from IBM.

 Take the next step:

 - Free your development teams by relying on automated iteration with help from IBM cloud native development tools.

-- Learn more about managed Kubernetes by getting started with the IBM Cloud Kubernetes Service.
+- Learn more about managed Kubernetes by getting started with Red Hat OpenShift on IBM Cloud or the IBM Cloud Kubernetes Service.
 Also, check out IBM Cloud Code Engine for more about serverless computing.

 - Microservices are just as much about team process and organization as technology.
 Strategically plan your DevOps approach with help from IBM DevOps.